SmOeL-swdev/MHI-AC-Ctrl/README.md

 # MHI-AC-Ctrl
 Reads and writes data (e.g. power, mode, fan status etc.) from/to a Mitsubishi Heavy Industries (MHI) air conditioner (AC) via SPI controlled by MQTT.
 The AC is the SPI master and the ESP8266 is the SPI slave.
+Repo is cloned and forked from previous builds and Platform IO enabled.
 <img src="/images/IoT-MQTT-Panel.jpg" width=200 align="right" />

 # Attention: